ninhnguyen01/ninhnguyen01/README.md

 <head>
   <h1>Software Engineer & Judoka.</h1>
   <h2>Ninh (Vietnamese), ニン (Japanese), 닌 (Korean), 安宁 (Chinese) - East Asian cultural sphere</h2>
+  <h3>"It's your journey.
+No one but you can choose what you become or the path you take.
+All I can promise you is it will be an amazing journey."
+    - Daniel Jackson to Jack O'Neill (on Ascension - obtaining a certain level of wisdom and knowledge)</h3>
 </head>

 <body>